 - Actual expense: You must track your mileage plus all car expenses (insurance, gas, repairs) and deduct the business percentage of those costs.
 You may be able to deduct a depreciation amount each year.

 - Standard mileage rate: You’ll deduct a set amount per business mile driven.
 The IRS sets the amount each year.
 And 2022 had two rates due to high inflation.
 The rate for the first six months of the year was 58.5 cents per mile.
 And the rate for the last six months of 2022 was 62.5 cents per mile.
-Using this option, you don’t need to track what you spend on car expenses—just your business mileage and total annual mileage.
+Using the standard mileage method, you don’t need to track what you spend on car expenses—just your business mileage and total annual mileage.

 Debts your clients, customers, or patients owe that you can’t collect are bad debts.